Regular Meeting

 Steelville, Missouri 65565

-Mayor Terry Beckham brought meeting to order at 7:00 PM and led the Pledge of Allegiance.
-Bill Bennett gave a word of Prayer.
+Mayor Terry Beckham brought meeting to order at 7:00 pm and led the Pledge of Allegiance.
+Jason Ward gave a word of Prayer.

-Those Present: Mayor Terry Beckham, Aldermen Jason Ward, Bill Bennett, Curtis Crouch, Lula Patterson, Comptroller Roben Griggs, City Superintendent Jason Evans, Police Chief Michael Sherman, City Clerk Sandra Richter, Kurt Merseal, Harry Martin, James Hayes, and Amy England with the press.
+Those Present: Mayor Terry Beckham, Aldermen Jason Ward, Bill Bennett, Curtis Crouch, Lula Patterson, Comptroller Roben Griggs, City Superintendent Jason Evans, Police Chief Michael Sherman, City Clerk Sandra Richter, Jeremiah Ward, Terris Cates, Mike Logston, Harry Martin, James Hayes, and Amy England with the press.

-Bill Bennett makes motion to approve agenda, Jason Ward seconds, all in favor, motion carries.
-Jason Ward makes motion to accept regular meeting minutes for December 2, 2024, Lula Patterson seconds, all in favor, motion carries.
+Jason Ward makes motion to approve agenda with addition of Terris Cates, Bartlett & West for First and Fourth Street bridges, Bill Bennett seconds, all in favor, motion carries.
+Jason Ward makes motion to accept regular meeting minutes for January 6, 2025, Bill Bennett seconds, all in favor, motion carries.

 Planning and Zoning: None

-Roben Griggs presented payables of $203,769.58.
-Curtis Crouch makes motion to pay payables as presented, Jason Ward seconds, all in favor, motion carries.
+Roben Griggs shared payables of $56,804.62.
+Curtis Crouch makes motion to approve payables as presented, Jason Ward seconds, all in favor, motion carries.

-Next regular meeting is scheduled for Monday, January 6 at 7:00 p.m. in the Council Room.
+Next regular meeting is scheduled for Tuesday, February 18 at 7:00 p.m. in Council Room.

-With nothing more to discuss Jason Ward makes motion to adjourn at 7:44 p.m., Lula Patterson seconds, all in favor, motion carries.
+With nothing more to discuss Bill Bennett makes motion to adjourn at 7:42 p.m., Jason Ward seconds, all in favor, motion carries.